What Do You Do with Grass Clippings?

 What would happen if you started leaving those grass clippings on the turf after you mowed?
-You would be helping your turf, your wallet, your time, and the environment if you just left the grass clippings on the turf – this process is called Grasscycling.
+Leaving grass clippings helps your turf, your wallet, your time, and the environment.
+This process is called Grasscycling

-Grasscycling refers to the process of leaving grass clippings on the lawn after mowing.
-This act allows the clippings to return a large quantity of nutrients to the turf thus too valuable to throw away.
+Grasscycling allows the clippings to return a large quantity of nutrients to the turf making the clippings too valuable to throw away.
 One study found that lawns where clippings were removed needed up to 35% more nitrogen to maintain the same level of green color as lawns that performed grasscycling.
 Did you know that grass clippings left on the turf can cover up to 25% of your lawn’s fertilizer needs?

 Grasscycling is a “no brainer” for property owners.
 Don’t you want to save your time, your money, feed your lawn, and aid in the nation’s landfill problems?

-When something prevents you from mowing and grass grows excessively long, do not grasscycle.
-Instead gather and recycle clippings by:
+- When something prevents you from mowing and grass grows excessively long, do not grasscycle.

 - Do not recycle clippings when the lawn has been treated with pre-emergent herbicides

 - Grasscycling does not cause thatch or spread diseases.

 - Grass clippings are roughly 75-80% eater and decompose quickly.